 - Gedmatch is free (an additional set of tools is available for Tier one members)

-- Autosomal transfers to MyHeritage are free, but in order to access segment data you'll need to be a MyHeritage subscriber or pay a one-off $29 fee
+- Autosomal transfers to MyHeritage are free, but in order to access segment data you'll need to be a MyHeritage subscriber or pay a one-time $29 fee

 - You will have to pay a one-time fee of $19 per DNA kit to access the chromosome browser at Family Tree DNA

-- DNA Painter is free, with additional profiles and import functionality available to paid members.
+- DNA Painter is a 'freemium' site, with additional trees, profiles and import functionality available to paid members.

 Downloading your raw DNA